Friedrich Zander: Scientific contributions

 Around this time, Zander became the first to suggest the solar sail as a means of spacecraft propulsion, although Johannes Kepler had suggested a solar wind sail in the 17th century.

 In 1925, Zander presented a paper, "Problems of flight by jet propulsion: interplanetary flights," in which he suggested that a spacecraft traveling between two planets could be accelerated at the beginning of its trajectory and decelerated at the end of its trajectory by using the gravity of the two planets' moons — a method known as gravity assist.
 Zander showed his deep understanding of the physics behind the concept and he foresaw the advantage it could play for interplanetary travels, with a vision far ahead of his contemporaries.

+The grave of Friedrich Zander in Kislovodsk, Stavropol Krai, Russia.

 In 1929–1930, while at the IAM, Zander worked on his first engine, OR-1, which ran on compressed air and gasoline and was based on a modified blowtorch.
 He also taught courses at the Moscow Aviation Institute during this time.
 In 1931, Zander was a founding member of GIRD (Group for the Study of Reactive Motion) in Moscow.
 As head of brigade no. 1, Zander worked on the OR-2 (GIRD-02) rocket engine, to power the "216" winged cruise missile.
 He also worked on the engine and rocket GIRD-10, which flew successfully on 25 November 1933.
 Zander had designed the rocket, but did not live to see it fly, having died of typhus in March of that year in the city of Kislovodsk.